yanranw1/College-Compass/README.md

 # Usage
 ### Login
-Users are able to create a new account with email address or login in to their account with username and password at the login page. reCAPTCHA is deployed to protect websites from spam and abuse
+Users are able to create a new account with email address or login in to their account with username and password at the login page. reCAPTCHA is deployed to protect websites from spam and abuse.
+All password are entrypted first and then stored in our database.
 ### Search/Browse
-User are able to search for schools with school name, location name, school genre.
+- User are able to search for schools with school name, location name, school genre.
 Auto complete and search recommendation is also avaible.
-User can also choose to browse schools with different location, school genre, and school initial.
+- User can also choose to browse schools with different location, school genre, and school initial.

-Wishlist(Shopping Cart) and Recommendation(Checkout)
+### Best Match
-Similar to a shopping cart in the Fablix domain, our college recommendation website CollegeConnector(a placeholder name) uses a wishlist to allows the users to choose a college of their own liking.
-Inside the wishlist, the user has access to the colleges' info such as name, location, and state.
-The user can add and delete college inside the wishlist.
-From the wishlist, the user may proceed to a Calculate Match page, where the user enters personal statistics such as SAT scores, range of tuition cost, and school genre, from which the reader can click on "calculate match", which ultimately directs the reader to a page showing a best-matching college from the user's wishlist.
+At the main page, the user may proceed to a Calculate Match page, where the user enters personal statistics such as SAT scores, range of tuition cost,preferred major, preferred college location or preferred college genre, from which the reader can click on "calculate match", which ultimately directs the user to a school lists with best-matching colleges.
+### Dream School List
+Each user has a dream school list.
+Users can add/delete any school from dream school list.
+### Update Information (Employee Only)
+Information update page is avaible for employees of college compass to add new schools in the futrue without direct access to the database.
+To access to the Information update page, user need to pass employee check with an employee user name and password.

 # Contact
 - Yanran Wang - yanranw1@uci.edu